 If you already wear prescription eyeglasses, you can easily get a custom pair of prescription sunglasses.
 You’ll be able to pick all of the features you want, from frame style to lens coating.
 The pair will be truly customized for your eyes.
 In the end, you’ll have the protection you need with the vision correction you are used to.

 Don’t Forget the Accessories!

 Whether you’re fishing off a pier or in a boat, you should always make room for some additional accessories.
-While your glasses alone will do most of the protecting work, these extras can make your experience much more safe and comfortable.
+While your glasses alone will do most of the protecting work, these extras can make your experience much more safe (like life jackets) and comfortable.

 Neck Strap and Flotation Device